 April 14-15 – Takayama Festival – Takayama City, Gifu Prefecture

-This huge matsuri is considered to be one of the most beautiful festivals in Japan.
+This huge matsuri in Takayama is considered to be one of the most beautiful festivals in Japan.
 A large traditional procession featuring costumes, music and special yatai (floats) parades through Shiroyama, displaying the incredible skills and craftsmanship that existed during the Edo Period (17th-19th Century).
 If you miss the festival you can see some of the floats at the Takayama Yatai Kaikan museum and watch a video of the parade.

 April 16-17 – Yayoi Festival – Nikko City, Tochigi Prefecture